Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Portable Ram

-Adventuring gear, 40 sp, XXL.
+Adventuring gear, 40 sp, XXL-

 You can use a Portable Ram to break down doors.
 When doing so, you gain a +4 bonus to the Strength check.
 One other character can help you use the ram, giving you Advantage on this check.